Fiatau Penitala Teo

-Sir Fiatau Penitala Teo (23 July 1911 in Funafuti – 25 November 1998) was a political figure from the Pacific nation of Tuvalu.
-Teo was appointed Chief in the House of Chiefs of Niutao in 1945 and was reappointed as a Chief on 29 June 1997 after his service as the first Governor General of Tuvalu.
+Sir Fiatau Penitala Teo (23 July 1911 – 25 November 1998) was a Tuvaluan politician who served as the first Governor-General of Tuvalu from 1978 to 1986.
+Teo was appointed Chief in the House of Chiefs of Niutao in 1945 and was reappointed as a Chief on 29 June 1997 after his term as Governor-General.

 Teo was appointed as a Member of the Order of the British Empire (MBE) in the 1956 New Year Honours, a Companion of the Imperial Service Order (ISO) in the 1970 New Year Honours, and Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1979.

 Background

 When plans for Tuvalu, the former Ellice Islands colony, to become independent of the United Kingdom, the people of Tuvalu decided to retain Queen Elizabeth II as their head of state, and the post of Governor-General was established in 1978.

 Governor-General of Tuvalu

 In 1978, Teo was appointed as the first Governor-General of Tuvalu by Elizabeth II, Queen of Tuvalu.
 He served from 1 October 1978 to 1 March 1986.
 As Governor-General, he oversaw the first change in Tuvalu's post-Independence government in 1981.

 After stepping down as Governor-General in 1986, Teo was succeeded in that office by Sir Tupua Leupena.